gluis/CiteUptime/README.md

     port: 587
     ```

-    - update sites.yaml with your sites like so:
+Update sites.yaml with your sites like so:
     ```
     ---
     name: example1.com